jakbrtz/Minecraft-1.17-Minigames/scripts/server/Games/readme.md

 * `teams` - players can hurt people in other teams (default for scored games)
 * `off` - players cannot hurt each other (default for selection games)

+### shouldClearExistingGameBeforeBuilding

+When building the world, do we want to start by clearing what's already there?

+If left out then the answer is yes (true).

+I can't think of a reason why this would ever be no (false).

 ### ShowPreGameTimer

 Should players see a countdown before the game starts?